telerik/teststudio-docs/docs-teststudiodev/features/recorder/verifications/text-from-image.md

 ![Enable Highlighting][3]

-4.&nbsp; Hover over the image, for example the Forbes logo, and add a verification, wait or <a href="/features/recorder/verifications/extraction" target="_blank">extract step</a> from the context menu.
+4.&nbsp; Hover over the image, for example the Forbes logo, and add a verification, wait or extract step from the context menu.

 ![Build Quick Step][4]